Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 # Heathen Nations in the Promised Land

 > "**20** Then the anger of the Lord was hot against Israel; and He said, “Because this nation has transgressed My covenant which I commanded their fathers, and has not heeded My voice,
 > **21** I also will no longer drive out before them any of the nations which Joshua left when he died,
 > **22** **so that through them I may test Israel**, _whether they will keep the ways of the Lord_, to walk in them as their fathers kept them, or not.”
 > \(Judges 2:20-22 NKJV\)

 #### Why God allowed some heathen nations to stay in the Promised Land?

 i.
-So that the LORD will test whether the children of Israel of will _the ways of the Lord_.
+So that the LORD will test whether the children of Israel of obedience will _the ways of the Lord_.

 * the ways of the Lord
   * this refers to the law of God